 Learning behaviour applies to teachers and adults as much as it does to children.
 We follow an assertive discipline approach which is based upon recognising and praising good behaviour to reduce negative behaviour.
 It is based around rewards for the right choices and consequences for unacceptable behaviours.
-High expectations and positive learning behaviours are expected throughout the school; however, these may be presented in many ways including:
+High expectations and positive learning behaviours are expected throughout the Academy; however, these may be presented in many ways including:

-Magnet eyes eyes on adults Stop signal raise hand and wait for everyone to be quiet Listening ears listening to others Ready to learn sitting still and listening Attitudes to Learning how you think and behave - a positive attitude is important I can't do it -yet! this is about having resilience and courage Show Me 5 Stop and listen Turn to your partner Share your ideas with a friend and listen to their ideas too
+Magnet eyes eyes on adults Stop signal raise hand and wait for everyone to be quiet Listening ears listening to others Ready to learn sitting still and listening Empty Hands put down equipment and look at adult (EY/KS1) Attitudes to Learning how you think and behave - a positive attitude is important l can't do it -yet! this is about having resilience and courage Turn to your partner Share your ideas with a friend and listen to their ideas too